-See "Getting current application information" on page 30.

-See "Examining performance over time" on page 39.

-See "Analyzing Statement plans" on page 73.
+See Getting current application information, Examining performance over time, and Analyzing statement plans.

 How the What-If tab is structured

 The What-If tab is slightly different in appearance from other tabs.
 It is split into the following areas: Main area, Summary area, and Association area.